 Are dogs smarter than cats?
 Do we have any Search & Rescue cats, Police-Cats, or Seeing-Eye Cats?
 Enough said.

-They Gotta Quit Kickin' My Dog Around - Listen to the old time string band, or watch this one.
+They Gotta Quit Kickin' My Dog Around - Listen to the old time string band, or listen to these artists.

 Home | About Us | Books | Breeds | Classifieds | FAQ | History